arize99/Cross-Chain-Token-Transfer/README.md

 FOR TEST PURPOSES.
 ***********************************************************************************************************************************************************

-For testing purposes, you can use the following sample data to simulate different cross-chain transfer scenarios:
+You can use the following sample data to simulate different cross-chain transfer scenarios:

 From Chain:
 You can use names of popular blockchain networks, such as: